testdouble/backbone-fixins/README.md

 Invoking `new MyView(model: new Backbone.Model).render()` will do a lot for you:

-1. By default, it'll look for a template function at `JST['templates/my_view']`.
+1. By default, it'll look for a template function at `JST['templates/my_view']`
-2. It will invoke the template by passing it the view's `model.toJSON()`.
+2. It will invoke the template by passing it the view's `model.toJSON()`
-3. It will render the resulting HTML into the view's `el` element.
+3. It will render the resulting HTML into the view's `el` element
-4. It will invoke the view's `renderJQueryAccordion` function, because the function's name started with the word "render".
+4. It will invoke the view's `renderJQueryAccordion` function, because the function's name started with the word "render"
-5. It will trigger a `"rendered"` event on the view, so that additional post-render behavior can be added dynamically without tempting the user to override the `render` function
+5. It will trigger a `"rendered"` event on the view, so that behavior can be added whenever the view is rendered (without tempting the user to override the `render` function)

 In case you missed it, that means that in addition to making some logical assumptions, two new conventions can help you avoid coupling behaviors that only have rendering in common.

 * Any view may define any number of methods that start with the word "render", and they'll each be called immediately after the template is re-rendered.
-But the methods are still available to be bound to other events to allow small aspects of the view to be re-rendered without a more-expensive call to the `render` function.
+But the methods are still available to be bound to other events to allow small aspects of the view to be re-rendered without a more-expensive call to the `render` function

-* After each render is completed, views will emit a "rendered" event that anything else can bind to.
+* After each render is completed, views will emit a "rendered" event that anything else can bind to

 ### SuperView customization